Countries curb diplomatic ties, weigh sanctions on Myanmar - WTMJ

 “We now need to develop a robust response to this unacceptable seizure of power, which reverses 10 years of democratic transition,” he said, adding that the review would examine “how closely we work with the government and its institutions from a legal, financial and technical perspective, as well as the impact on beneficiaries.”

-The U.N.
-Human Rights Council, the 47-member-state body based in Geneva, has scheduled a special session on Friday to consider “the human rights implications of the crisis in Myanmar.”
+Thai Prime Minister Prayuth Chan-ocha, a retired general who himself seized power in a military coup in 2014, told reporters on Wednesday he received a letter from Myanmar’s junta leader, Min Aung Hlaing, asking for Thailand’s support for “the democracy in Myanmar.”
+The letter wasn’t disclosed to the media.

-AP writers Nick Perry from Wellington, New Zealand, Lorne Cook from Brussels, and Matthew Lee from Washington contributed to the report.
+Associated Press writers Nick Perry in Wellington, New Zealand, Lorne Cook in Brussels, Jim Gomez in Manila, Philippines, Chalida Ekvitthayavechnukul in Bangkok, and Matthew Lee in Washington contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.